chrislee35/orange3-nlp-book/02-Orange.md

 1. What is the purpose of the *Corpus* widget in Orange?
 2. How do you install an add-on in Orange?
-3. What’s the difference between *Preprocess Text* and *Select Columns*?
-4. What effect does tokenization have on raw text?
+3. What effect does tokenization have on raw text?
-5. Why might lowercase conversion be helpful in NLP?
+4. Why might lowercase conversion be helpful in NLP?

 ---